Post No.: 0222

 Whatever the case regarding what this research will find or confirm, there’s logically going to be some kind of underlying physical cause for a person’s depression because that’s how our bodies work at all levels – hence telling a depression sufferer to ‘snap out of it’ as if it’s a fluffy choice is as naïve and ignorant as telling a diabetes suffer to ‘snap out of your hypo/hyper’(!)

-So viruses and autoimmune diseases can sometimes be the cause of some psychiatric disorders and so can confound diagnoses and therefore the appropriate treatments to prescribe to patients.
+So things like parasites, viruses and autoimmune diseases can sometimes be the cause of some psychiatric disorders and so can confound diagnoses and therefore the appropriate treatments to prescribe to patients.
 Well it just reminds us that the body and mind are tightly or inherently interconnected – that problems with the wider body can affect the mind, and problems with the mind can affect the wider body (the brain is after all a subset of the body – not a separate or disconnected entity from the body altogether).
 From this understanding, disease comorbidities should really be expected rather than a surprise.
 Some cases of schizophrenia have been found to be actually down to autoimmune diseases and therefore require immuno-therapies rather than psychiatric treatments.

 Growing research is also showing that the gut microbiome is linked to many different mental health conditions such as autism, depression and various subtypes of dementia – possibly due to a production of neurotransmitters that travel to the brain via the vagus nerve?
 The enteric nervous system (a part of the gut) is sometimes referred to as the ‘second brain’ for its density of neurons (although it’s not enough to simply have neurons to call something technically a brain).
 All this points to promising research into altering people’s diets and ultimately gut microbiota in treating or even curing some cases of mental disorders (psychobiotics).